gitanoah/WebServer/README.md

 # WebServer
-Me trying to make a web server in python (so I don't forget the language) Then penetrating the server using a VM (Kali Linux) *These are my attached notes, code is attached from VS Code File*
+Me trying to make a web server in python (so I don't forget the language) Then penetrating the server using a VM (Kali Linux) *These are my attached notes for both parts, code is attached from VS Code File*

 **Web Server** - system that stores processes and delivers web pages to users, done usually using http (hyper text transfer protocol)
 ## Step 1: Create and Initialize Socket